marcosschroh/youtube-audio-downloader/README.md

 ## Features

 * Download multiple songs from youtube.
-Just give a .txt file or .csv file that contains the song's links.
+Just give a .txt, .json or .csv file that contains the song's links.
 * Works with Python 2.6+ and Python 3.3+.

 ### Installation